 Down deep, children feel empowered when we ask, “What do you think you might do to solve this problem?”
-While they may lack answers to this question, asking it demonstrates that we believe in their abilities.
+Although they might lack answers to this question, asking it demonstrates that we believe in their abilities.

-Learning to deal effectively with bullies hinges on our child’s ability to remain calm, or even use a bit of humor, when the bully tries to upset or provoke them.
+Learning to effectively deal with bullies hinges on our child’s ability to remain calm, or even use a bit of humor, when the bully tries to upset or provoke them.
+Helping them understand that plenty of trials and errors are usually required.
+You can provide “experiments” by saying the following: